 The Skoll Centre for Social Entrepreneurship, based in the Said Business School in Oxford, explains what social entrepreneurship is, and, more interestingly, is not, on their website.
 It is not philanthropy, or activism, or companies with a foundation.
 The key concepts of social entrepreneurship involve innovation, market analysis, and systems change.
 As a result, being a social entrepreneur means that you are focussed on changing the processes which cause human or environmental degradation, by way of non-for-profit or for-profit companies, with the intention of creating sustainable change.

 This desire to benefit society is beneficial not only at a global level, where challenges faced worldwide can be worked on, but also at the local level, as evidenced by the work the Oxford Hub is doing.
-Madeleine Ellis-Petersen is one of the project managers at the Oxford Hub: "The Oxford Hub runs a programme to support students and staff involved or interested in social enterprise.
+Madeleine Ellis-Petersen was one of the project managers at the Oxford Hub: "The Oxford Hub runs a programme to support students and staff involved or interested in social enterprise.
 The programme involves training, events, workshops and funding, and has something for all, whatever the stage of your project or interest!
 Some of the projects we've supported in the past are 'The Hog Roast Cafe', a community run social enterprise growing food on-site and generating revenue and support for a local eco-project, and Clean Sl8, a soap recycling enterprise. "

 Both the Skoll Centre for Social Entrepreneurship and the Oxford Hub play a role in working towards a better, fairer society, and both offer ways to get involved.
 Have a look at their website, give them a call, or go for visit. . . but get involved!